bigredfrog/wled2graph/readme.md

 # WLED2Graph

-WLED2Graph is a Python program designed to visualize Frames Per Second (FPS) data from WLED endpoints on a network in real-time using a Bokeh graph server.
-It sets up a polling loop, defaulting to every 5 seconds, to fetch the current JSON state from each specified WLED endpoint, focusing on recovering and displaying FPS values.
+WLED2Graph is a Python program designed to visualize Frames Per Second (FPS) data and other from WLED endpoints on a network in real-time using a Bokeh graph server.
+It sets up a polling loop, defaulting to every 5 seconds, to fetch the current JSON state from each specified WLED endpoint

 ## Features

-- **Real-time FPS Visualization**: Continuously polls WLED endpoints and updates the graph with current FPS values.
+- **Real-time FPS, BSSID, RSSI and Ping Visualization**: Continuously polls WLED endpoints and updates the graph with current FPS values.
 - **Configurable Polling Frequency**: Allows customization of the polling interval to suit network and performance needs.
 - **Scalable**: Can monitor multiple WLED endpoints simultaneously.
 - **Customizable Data Points Rollover**: Supports setting a maximum number of data points to display on the graph, after which old data points are rolled off.